Office of the Registrar

 h.
 Click the Objectives/Textbook tab to enter the course's Federally-required textbook information as well as the course's Learning Objectives, which are optional.

 i.
-NOTE: Once Canvas is fully operational, there will also be a portion of this tab that allows you to submit Canvas setup requirements to Academic Computing.
+NOTE: Once Canvas is fully operational, there will also be a portion of this tab that allows you to submit Canvas setup requirements to Information Technology Services.

 i.
 Click the Notes/Other tab.
 This is a free-form data entry area that can be used for anything – Update notes between a Department/Program administrator and a Chair; change notations for courses; or anything else that may be of use to record within your Department/Program.

 j.
 Click SAVE.

 Terms will be open for editing generally a year in advance.
 This allows you the flexibility to enter and update your courses each term.
 Additionally, The Registrar's Office sends deadline communications prior to each Timetable publication date.
 Only slight modifications to the published Timetable may be made after the publication date.
 Submit your request to the Registrar's Office as described in the Chair's Handbook.